pfdzm/scaling-telegram/README.md

 - Bootstrap 3, 4 or 5
 - Using any CSS preprocessor is a plus

-## Instructions

-- Build a clean and well-structured solution
-- Send it to [frontend-marketing-challenge@auto1-group.com](mailto:frontend-marketing-challenge@auto1-group.com) as a zip container (please name is as A1G-FE-challenge-${your_name})

 ## API Reference

 #### Get all items